wadmp/wadmp.github.io/src/gen3/docs/adding-devices/install-client-app/README.md

 If you see the WebAccess/DMP Client Router App installed, it should be able to connect to the WebAccess/DMP instance.
 Check the version and upgrade to the latest one if necessary (recommended).
 You can upgrade directly from WebAccess/DMP by selecting managed version on Desired Configuration tab on device page, or apply Configuration Profile with desired Client App version for multiple devices.
 :::

-**Step 2:** If you do not see the WebAccess/DMP Router App installed in device, you need to download it first and install.
+**Step 2:** If you do not see the WebAccess/DMP Router App installed in your(?) device, you need to download it first and install.

 ![APP-2](../../images/RouterAPP/APP-2.png)